miguelgonzales120602/UXSTaft2023-DevDeptApp-GONZALES/README.md

  - Clicking each eye causes winking (no other functionality besides winking)
  - Clicking nose shows pop up of menu showing Shiba Inu Picture as well as Geek-Joke
  - Clicking on the mouth, causes all eyes to open (if there are closed)

+Considerations:
+- Shibe Online API does not work when Hosted in Vercel, but works when ran locally.